indieSoftware/Navigator/README.md

     var body: some View {
         ManagedNavigationStack(scene: "home") {
             HomeDestinations.home()
-                .navigationDestination(for: HomeDestinations.self)
+                .navigationDestination(HomeDestinations.self)
         }
     }
 }
 ```
-Calling the destination as a function obtains a resolved `HomePageView` from `HomeDestinationsView`, complete and ready to go.
+Calling the destination as a function obtains a fully resolved `HomePageView` from `HomeDestinationsView`, complete and ready to go.

 See the 'DemoDependency.swift' file in the NavigatorDemo project for a possible dependency injection mechanism.

+### Dismissing Presented Views

+*Introduction coming soon, in the meantime, see Demo project for examples.*

+### Checkpoints

+*Introduction coming soon, in the meantime, see Demo project for examples.*

+### Deep Linking Support

+*Introduction coming soon, in the meantime, see Demo project for examples.*

 ## Documentation